Examining the Impact of Scarcity on Pricing

 • Blockchain and NFTs: Utilizing blockchain technology to create verifiable limited editions and digital scarcity.

-These innovations suggest that scarcity will continue to be a vital component of pricing strategies, adapting to new technologies and consumer behaviors.
+These innovations suggest that scarcity will continue to be a vital component of pricing strategies, adapting to new technologies and evolving consumer behaviors.

 About the Author